-Antonio Vazquez, Board Member of the Board of Equalization (BOE) representing the 3rd District, was elected to the Board in November 2018 and reelected in November 2022.
+Antonio Vazquez, Board Member of the California State Board of Equalization (BOE) representing the 3rd District, was elected to the Board in November 2018 and reelected in November 2022.
 His district includes all of Los Angeles County.
 He is the first Latino ever elected to the BOE since its inception.

 Vazquez brings to the board over 20 years of business and government experience involving strategic and long-term planning, business development, and municipal and legislative advocacy.
 He is known as a tireless advocate for responsible growth and development, fiscal responsibility, public safety, affordable housing, open and responsive government, and education to improve the quality of life for all Californians.